Get to know me!

 Most importantly, these friendships keep your interests and concerns in front of me: what drives your participation in amateur radio; what is important to you; and how ARRL can help.

-(ARISS) Amateur Radio on the International Space Station (current Chair)
+(ARISS) ARRL Committee for Amateur Radio on the International Space Station (current Chair)

 (ARLDA) Amateur Radio Legal Defense & Assistance